solo-io/supergloo/pkg/translator/appmesh/README.md

 # AWS App Mesh translator
 This package contains the logic for translating a set of Supergloo Routing Rules to a set of AWS App Mesh resources.

-Following is a high-level description of the steps that are executed during translation for each mesh.
+The following is a high-level description of the steps that are executed during translation for each mesh.
 The translation can be divided into three stages:

 ## Initialization